 While your daughter’s injury is unfortunate, the injury in and of itself does not constitute legally sufficient grounds to terminate your lease.
 It is likely, if you decide to break your lease agreement, you will suffer the same legal consequences as would another tenant who illegally breaks his or her lease agreement.

-All of this presumes you signed a standard Ohio landlord-tenant agreement, such as this.
-Like most landlord-tenant agreements, this one is written in favor of the landlord, and not the tenant.
+All of this presumes you signed a standard Ohio landlord-tenant agreement.
+Most landlord-tenant agreements are written in favor of the landlord, and not the tenant.